-Looking back at 2018, when Satellogic launched two other satellites, they baptized them with girls’ names: ‘Ada’ and ‘Maryam’.
+Looking back at 2018, when Satellogic launched two other earth observation satellites.
+They baptized them with girls’ names: ‘Ada’ and ‘Maryam’.
 They were named after Ada Lovelace, the English mathematician who wrote about computer programming a century before the actual machines appeared, and Maryam Mirzakhani, the only woman ever to win the Fields Medal.
 The satellites Satellogic just launched, continue in this tradition of paying tribute to outstanding women in science.
 Sophie and Marie are named in honor of Sophie Germain, the mathematician and physicist, and Marie Curie, the physicist and chemist.

 Satellogic’s team has been designing, manufacturing, assembling, integrating, testing, and launching the recently launched two NewSat Mark IV satellites using the latest generation of their own proprietary spacecraft design.
 Next steps are to fully commission and begin capturing high-resolution data.
 This is why Satellogic likes to call itself ‘the first vertically integrated geospatial analytics company’.
 Kargieman explains: “We design satellites from the ground up.
 Moving on, we operate them once they are in orbit, we download and collect the data.
 Lastly, we process the data and we run an analytics pipeline to provide our customers with insights.”